 Typically, with a traditional process, documents are printed out by multiple parties and filed away for a specific functional team’s requirements.
 Or used to obtain signatures for approval purposes.

 Managing approvals, invoices and bills this way is both wasteful and costly and of course prone to errors and loss of paperwork.
 Plus, there have to be sufficient people to manage the processes, with business expansion resulting in a direct correlation to an increase in headcount.

 Samuel Greengard the author of “The Route to Better Procurement” states that “traditional procurement could be costly due to the presence of many ledgers associated with many suppliers.”
-Whether these ledgers are in paper or email folders the issue remains the same: the cost of a traditional approach will escalate out of control as an organisation grows.
+Whether these ledgers are in paper, spreadsheets or email folders the issue remains the same: the cost of a traditional approach will escalate out of control as an organisation grows.

 Spend control, In such an environment, is typically triggered at intervals to try to get “spend under control”.
 Possibly using consultants to explore where all the money is going!